 - For all recreational tidal waters sport fishers that do not have an electronic copy of their licence on their mobile device, they must still have a paper copy of their licence with proof of licence purchase to show to a fishery officer; - For users of the FishingBC App, or on any electronic device, a pdf copy of their licence on the device is acceptable and must be immediately presented to a fishery officer.
-Please note catch recording requirements below; - For all fishers retaining Chinook, Halibut, or Lingcod, with an e-licence and catch details in the FishingBC App or in their mobile device, fishers must immediately record catch for these three species to either: - o a paper copy of their licence; or - o their National Recreational Licensing System account (where internet access for your mobile device is available).
+Please note catch recording requirements below; - Immediately upon retention of Chinook, Halibut, or Lingcod, fishers must record these catches on their paper licence (preferred) or in their National Recreational Licensing System account (requires internet access). - For all fishers retaining Chinook, Halibut, or Lingcod, with an e-licence and catch details in the FishingBC App or in their mobile device, fishers must immediately record catch for these three species to either: - o a paper copy of their licence; or - o their National Recreational Licensing System account (where internet access for your mobile device is available).
 It can be helpful to immediately take a screenshot of the catch records when there is internet access should you subsequently move out of cell range.